hydra-Cody/hydra-Cody/README.md

 ## Projects I worked on

-* I have also worked on some Mern stack projects such as ** Doctor Appointment Booking App, and Crwn Clothing App.
+* I have also worked on some Mern stack projects such as
+  * Doctor Appointment Booking App, and
+  * Crwn Clothing App.
-* Apart from this, I have a strong interest in Machine Learning and have built some projects on it such as a face recognizer, Real stat price predictor.
+* Apart from this, I have a strong interest in Machine Learning and have built some projects on it such as a
+  * face recognizer and
+  *  Real stat price predictor.

  ## Contract Me: